Ga naar hoofdinhoud

 B1 level English

 B1 is a level of writing that most readers understand easily.
 It is a lower intermediate level.
-Research shows that people with a university education also prefer a text that is easy to read.

 • Use a clear title.